NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/07_layered_lake.md

 	sw*(1 - attn) * A[vert.below] ->>
 }

 # The fraction of shortwave going to the sediments is currently a sink.
-It would be better to add a separate sediment compartment per layer and have some heat exchange model for it so that if it is warm, it releases some heat back to the water.
+# It would be better to add a separate sediment compartment per layer
+# and have some heat exchange model for it so that if it is warm, it
+# releases some heat back to the water.
 flux(layer.water.heat, out, [J, day-1], "Shortwave to sediments") {
 	sw*(1 - attn) * (A - A[vert.below]) ->>
 }

 var(layer.water.attn, []) {
 	cz := max(0.01, refract(air.cos_z, refraction_index_water)),
-	th := dz / cz, # Length traveled through the layer by a sun beam taking zenith angle into account.
+	# Length traveled through the layer by a sun beam taking zenith angle into account.
+	th := dz / cz,
 	1 - exp(-att_c*th)
 }
 ```